Front Page Detectives

 Sam Sheppard at the hospital

-The media hopped on Sheppard’s case immediately, providing heavy coverage on the proceedings.
-The media coverage almost immediately convicted Sheppard from the onset.
+The media hopped on Sheppard’s case immediately, providing extensive reporting on the proceedings.
+The media almost immediately convicted Sheppard in the press.
 Frontpage editorials called for his arrest and questioned the case.
 Outlets printed the scandalous details of infidelity and claims with no support.

 Article continues below advertisement